Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 ### Error AADSTS650051

-If you are receiving the following error message, you might need to **delete older Enterprise Applications**
+If you are receiving the following error message, you might need to **delete older Enterprise Applications of this sample**

 > OpenIdConnectProtocolException: Message contains error: 'invalid_client', error_description: 'AADSTS650051: Application '{applicationId}' is requesting permissions that are either invalid or out of date.